deannreid/The-Interrogator/README.md

 - 🔁 **Interactive "follow path" navigation**
   Allow selecting a group member and pivoting directly into their object inspection.

-- 📤 **Export results to CSV or JSON**
-  Output group/user details for integration into wider reporting or data pipelines.

 - 🪄 **BloodHound-ready mode**
   Export select objects (e.g., with privileges) in a format readable by BloodHound or compatible with `neo4j`.